prometheus/prometheus/docs/configuration/configuration.md

 # Role of the targets to retrieve.
 Must be `instance` or `baremetal`.
 role: <string>

-# Zone specify the availability zone of the server you target (fr-par-1, fr-par-2, nl-ams-1, pl-waw-1, ...)
+# Zone is the availability zone of your targets (e.g. fr-par-1).
 [ zone: <string> | default = fr-par-1 ]

 # NameFilter specify a name filter to apply on the ListServers request